Isivile23/Python-Week-1/Python-Week-2.md

 * The else block lets you execute code when there is no error.
 * The finally block lets you execute code, regardless of the result of the try and except blocks.

+# Threads and processes

+* Threads: is a flow of execution.
+Like a seperate order of instructions.
+* GIL = (Global interpreter lock) allows only one thread to hold the control of the Python interpreter at any one time.
+* cpu bound = program/task spends most of its time waiting for internal events (CPU intensive) multiprocessing.
+* io bound = program/task spends most of its time waiting for external events (user input, web scrabing) multithreading.